christineywang/product-catalogue/README.md

 Let’s decouple Contentful from all of the cool modern web development technologies for a moment and don’t worry about picking your stack or installing packages yet.
 Our goal right now is to create a quick project so you can understand how Contentful works and deliver your first bit of content.
 Once you get a taste for what Contentful can do, it will be rainbows, sunshine, and beyond&mdash;trust me!

-One of my favorite this-is-how-Contentful-works links that I send to new users is a [JSFiddle](https://jsfiddle.net/contentful/kefaj4s8/) that shows the relationship between your content model, your content, and the output to your end product.
+One of my favorite this-is-how-Contentful-works links I send to new users is a [JSFiddle](https://jsfiddle.net/contentful/kefaj4s8/) that shows the relationship between your content model, your content, and the output to your end product.
 Using the JSFiddle code as inspiration for our very first project together, I’ve created a template for a make-believe home goods business called Urbän Hømesteäd (when I came up with this name, I was coming off of a vacation high from a winter trip to the Scandinavian countries...what can I say).

 ![product-catalogue](images/template.png)